 See the Grouping Actions tutorial for examples of creating action groups.

 There are two main ways to register an action: either by listing it in the

-<actions> section of the
+<actions> section of a plugin’s

-plugin.xml file, or through Java code.
+plugin.xml file, or through code.

 Registering actions in

-plugin.xml demonstrates all elements which can be used in the
+plugin.xml is demonstrated in the following reference examples, which document all elements and attributes that can be used in the

 <actions> section, and describes the meaning of each element.